joshualeejunyi/tp/docs/team/lwachtel1.md

-# Lukas Ethan Wachtel's Project Portfolio Page
+# Lukas Ethan Wachtel (LWachtel1) Project Portfolio Page

 ## Project: ByteCeps
 BYTE-CEPS is a CLI-based tool for setting and tracking fitness goals.